TheOddlySeagull/Trin-Civil-Pack-V3-V4/README.md

 - Tweaked door, hoods, tailgates animations (thanks to cowboycosmic)

 ---

-## Trin Civil Pack 3.20.0 changelog:

-### Introductions:

-- Introduced TCP V3 for minecraft 1.16.5!
-- Introduced Trin Ropy, an economy compact car
-- Introduced Trin Ropy Emergency, a police version of the Ropy, in 3 variants (Generic Police, Gramados Police, Sheriff)

-### Fixes:

-- Fixed recipes for Trin Pilocrap body panels

----

-## Trin Civil Pack 3.21.0 changelog:
+## Trin Civil Pack 3.18.0 changelog:

-### Introductions:

-- Introduced Trin Heavorum, a heavy duty crew cab dually pickup truck

 ### Additions:

-- Added a slip-based axleRatio increasing VM to most vehicles (thanks to cowboycosmic)
+- Added all Trin Pilocrap body panels (moved from TPP)

 ### Fixes:

-- Fixed body roll rotation on Trin Ropy
+- Fixed all rotations on Trin Pilocrap
-- Fixed mirroring of Trin Pilocrap wheels (thanks to cowboycosmic)
+- Fixed mirroring of Trin Pilocrap body panels
+- Fixed crafting recipe for Trin Trainingor

 ### Tweaks:

-- Tweaked standard trin Gobig and Bultizorg so they require Heavy Duty Tow
-- Tweaked body roll system on most vehicles (thanks to cowboycosmic)
-- Tweaked manual throttle VM modified on most vehicles (thanks to cowboycosmic)
-- Tweaked door opening on Trin Transortus (thanks to cowboycosmic)
+- Tweaked the entire inventory organisation: Split the pack into 4 tabs
+- Tweaked item IDs: WARNING: all cars will despawn in your save!